Verstappen dominates second practice

 The world championship leader was 0.424 seconds quicker than Mercedes' Valtteri Bottas, with Verstappen's title rival Lewis Hamilton 0.509secs off the pace.

-Hamilton trails Verstappen by 12 points ahead of Sunday's race.
+Hamilton trails Verstappen by 12 points before Sunday's race.

 Red Bull's Sergio Perez was fourth quickest, ahead of Ferrari's Carlos Sainz and Alpha Tauri's Pierre Gasly.